cncf/memorials/carolyn-van-slyck.md

 No, I discovered, that wasn't enough.
 For her, the good-faith humans are always right.
 And that approach extended to every conversation I eventually had with her, about the world, this crap we call living, family, friends, you name it.
 I will carry Carolyn with me everywhere I go, because she fundamentally changed who I am for the better by being the model she was.
 It's hard to bear her loss.
 I sure I'm one of many.

+## Josh Gavant

+I just talked with Carolyn a couple weeks ago about building the Chicago cloud community - I suppose that's a fitting ending with someone that was always committed to supporting others.
+She was a consistent, helpful partner when we introduced Go on Azure.
+Her commitment to helping others and supporting the broader community inspired and taught me a lot.
+She will be missed.

 ## Josh Berkus

 I first met Carolyn at GopherCon, where she helped make me feel welcome in the Go community.
 And that's what she did for many, many others for the years afterwards: make people feel welcome.
 From helping create TAG-CS Contributor Growth WG, her work in Kubernetes, and building an exemplary contributor infrastructure for Porter, she was all about helping other people make their best contributions.
 I'm going to miss her; her ideas, her relentless optimism, her presence, her fun conversation.